-- Foods containing arsenic and lead in amounts in excess of those specified in the Tenth Schedule are not permitted for import, sale, advertise, manufacture, consign or deliver in Singapore [regulation No. 31 (1)].
-Seaweed which contains inorganic arsenic in excess of 2 ppm is not permitted [regulation No. 31(2)]. - Any predatory fish containing mercury in excess of 1 ppm; any fish or fish products containing mercury in excess of 0.5 ppm; any salt containing mercury in excess of 0.1 ppm; and 0.05 ppm for any other food [regulation No. 31(3)]. - Any product containing tin in excess of 250 ppm is not permitted [regulation No. 31(4)]. - Mollusks/dried mushrooms containing cadmium in excess of 1 ppm, or any seaweed containing cadmium in excess of 2 ppm, or any cocoa, cocoa products or salt containing cadmium in excess of 0.5 ppm, or any other food containing cadmium in excess of 0.2 ppm are not permitted [regulation No. 31(5)]. - Food containing antimony in excess of 1 ppm is not permitted [regulation No. 31(6)]. - Antibiotic residues and or detectable antibiotic residues or their degradation products in milk, meat and meat products, or any other food intended for human consumption are not permitted.
-However, nisin (which has been sufficiently heat processed to destroy spores of clostridium botulinum) may be used in the preservation of liquid egg products, liquid egg analogues, cheese, and canned foods [regulation Nos.
-32(2) and (3)]. - Estrogen residues in meat or any food derived from meat which contain residues of the following compounds are not allowed: Diethylstilbestrol, hexoestrol, and dienoestrol (regulation No. 33). - Mycotoxins: Food containing aflatoxin B1 or total aflatoxins (B1, B2, G1 and G2) in excess of 5 parts per billion are not permitted.
+- Foods containing arsenic and lead in amounts in excess of those specified in the Tenth Schedule are not permitted for import, sale, advertise, manufacture, consign or deliver in Singapore [regulation no. 31 (1)].
+Seaweed which contains inorganic arsenic in excess of 2 ppm is not permitted [regulation no. 31(2)]. - Any predatory fish containing mercury in excess of 1 ppm; any fish or fish products containing mercury in excess of 0.5 ppm; any salt containing mercury in excess of 0.1 ppm; and 0.05 ppm for any other food [regulation no. 31(3)]. - Any product containing tin in excess of 250 ppm is not permitted [regulation no. 31(4)]. - Mollusks/dried mushrooms containing cadmium in excess of 1 ppm, or any seaweed containing cadmium in excess of 2 ppm, or any cocoa, cocoa products or salt containing cadmium in excess of 0.5 ppm, or any other food containing cadmium in excess of 0.2 ppm are not permitted [regulation no. 31(5)]. - Food containing antimony in excess of 1 ppm is not permitted [regulation No. 31(6)]. - Antimicrobial agent or any article of food that contains any detectable residue or a degradation product of the antimicrobial agent, unless the antimicrobial agent is a veterinary drug, and the import/sell/advertise/produce/delivery is in correspondence with regulation no. 33.
+The antimicrobial agent itself refers to "any substance of natural, semi-synthetic or synthetic origin that when administered to a living organism, kills, or inhibits the growth of bacteria, fungi, viruses and other microorganisms [regulation nos.
+32 (1) and 32(2)] - Any article of food that contains any veterinary drug residue unless (a) the article of food is a tissue of an animal specified in the 18th Schedule and the amount of the residue does not exceed the maximum residue limit specific in that Schedule for the tissue; or (b) the article of food is manufactured using with the tissue of an animal specified in the 18th Schedule and the amount of drug does not exceed the maximum reside limit specified in that Schedule for the quantity of tissue in the food.
+Veterinary drug means a substance applied or administered to a food producing animal (including meat or milk producing animal, poultry, fish, or bee) irrespective of whether the substance is used for therapeutic, prophylactic, or diagnostic purposes, or for modification of physiological behavior or functions [regulation nos.
+33(1) and 33(2)]. - Mycotoxins: Food containing aflatoxin B1 or total aflatoxins (B1, B2, G1 and G2) in excess of 5 parts per billion are not permitted.
 Milk containing aflatoxin M1 in excess of 0.5 parts per billion is also not permitted.
-Infant formula containing aflatoxin M1 in in excess of 0.025 parts per billion as calculated on the reconstituted ready-to-drink product is also not permitted.
-Patulin in excess of 50 parts per billion for fruit, or food containing fruit juice as ingredient, is not allowed (regulation No. 34).

-- 3-monochloropropane-1,2diol (3-MCPD) in excess of 20 parts per billion, calculated on a 40 percent dry matter content, in any soy sauce or oyster sauce is not permitted (regulation No. 34A) - Melamine: Powdered infant formula containing melamine in excess of 1 ppm, any liquid infant formula (as consumed) containing melamine in excess of 0.15 ppm or any food (other than powdered infant formula or liquid infant formula (as consumed) containing melamine in excess of 2.5 ppm are not permitted (regulation No. 34B).
+Infant formula containing aflatoxin M1 in excess of 0.025 parts per billion as calculated on the reconstituted ready-to-drink product is also not permitted.
+Patulin in excess of 50 parts per billion for fruit, or food containing fruit juice as ingredient, is not allowed (regulation no. 34). - 3-monochloropropane-1,2-diol (3-MCPD) in excess of 20 parts per billion, calculated on a 40 percent dry matter content, in any soy sauce or oyster sauce is not permitted (regulation no. 34A) - Melamine: Powdered infant formula containing melamine in excess of 1 ppm, any liquid infant formula (as consumed) containing melamine in excess of 0.15 ppm or any food (other than powdered infant formula or liquid infant formula (as consumed) containing melamine in excess of 2.5 ppm are not permitted (regulation no. 34B).